owensgroup/RXMesh/README.md

 This repository provides 1) source code to reproduce the results presented in the paper (git tag [`v0.1.0`](https://github.com/owensgroup/RXMesh/tree/v0.1.0)) and 2) ongoing development of RXMesh.
 For 1), all input models used in the paper can be found [here](https://ucdavis365-my.sharepoint.com/:f:/g/personal/ahmahmoud_ucdavis_edu/En-vEpIdSGBHqvCIa-MVXRQBg5g7GfM3P3RwZBHL4Hby3w?e=2EVnJd).
 Models were collected from [Thingi10K](https://ten-thousand-models.appspot.com/) and [Smithsonian 3D](https://3d.si.edu/explore) repository.

 ## **A Quick Glance**
 RXMesh is a CUDA/C++ header-only library.
-All unit tests are under `tests\` folder.
+All unit tests are under `tests/` folder.
 This includes the unit test for some basic functionalities along with the unit test for the query operations.
-All applications are under `apps\` folder.
+All applications are under `apps/` folder.

 ## **Compilation**
 The code can be compiled on Ubuntu (GCC 9) and Windows (Visual Studio 2019) providing that CUDA (>=11.1.0) is installed.
 To run the executable(s), an NVIDIA GPU should be installed on the machine.